manami-project/anime-offline-database/.github/ISSUE_TEMPLATE/data-extraction.md

 * Which data is not extracted correctly? (e.g. title, episodes...)

-* Can you provide an example entry?
+* Can you provide an example entry? _Post the whole entry or at least the `source` property as seen in the dataset._

 * Which value is expected?